Climate-Critical Workforce Training, Equipment & Infrastructure Grants

 The following entities are eligible to serve as a Lead Applicant:

-• Comprehensive and Vocational High Schools, including Vocational Schools offering an after-hours or Career Technical Initiative evening training program
+• Post-secondary educational institutions, K-12 School Districts, Comprehensive and Vocational High Schools, Middle Schools, and Vocational Schools offering a Career Technical Initiative evening program.

 Applicants are also eligible to apply for MassCEC’s other workforce development grants and programs, as long as those applications seek support for separate and distinct efforts from those described in this application.